intel/nauta/docs/user-guide/actions/working_with_datasets.md

 ## Mounting and Accessing Folders

-The following table displays the access permissions for each mounting folder.

 The following table shows the access permissions for each mounting folder.

 | Nauta Folder | Reference Path | User Access | Shared Access